vp-82/Business-Intelligence-2023-HS/Lesson_03/Exercise_03_DataFusion.md

 3. From Pipeline, select "Import".
 4. Select the pipeline to import —> the pipeline opens in the designer.
 5. Click "Deploy".
+6. Run the Pipeline
-6. Repeat for all pipelines.
+7. Repeat for all pipelines.

 ---